sumanmyon/JobFinder/README.md

                 getURLForSearch = searchGovURL;

 ##### 2. By Position
-User can type for which job vacancy post.
+User can type position for which job vacancy post.
 Let's take example for..

     java developers